 Updike followed Rabbit, Run with three sequels: Rabbit Redux (1971), Rabbit is Rich (1981), and Rabbit at Rest (1990).
 Rabbit is Rich won him the Pulitzer Prize, the National Book Award, and the National Book Critics Circle Award.

 Rabbit at Rest won Updike another Pulitzer Prize and National Book Critics Circle Award.
 The 500+ page epic novel, which ends the series with the main character's death, is considered one of his masterworks.

 The two award winning sequels made him one of only three writers to win two Pulitzer Prizes.
 The other writers were William Faulkner and Booth Tarkington.

 John Updike would write other great series of novels including the Bech series, the Scarlet Letter Triology, and the memorable Eastwick books - The Witches of Eastwick (1984) and The Widows of Eastwick (2008).
 He also wrote over a dozen solo novels, over a dozen short story collections, poetry collections, and non-fiction works.

-Amad's truck driving skills and religious extremism lead to his recruitment by a terrorist cell.
-He becomes part of their plot to blow up the Lincoln and Holland tunnels in New York.
-On the day of the attack, his accomplices fail to show up at their planned meeting place, so Amad decides to carry out the suicide mission alone.
+Amad becomes part of their plot to blow up the Lincoln and Holland tunnels in New York.
+On the day of the attack, his accomplices fail to show up at their planned meeting place, so he decides to carry out the suicide mission alone.

 Driving a bomb-laden truck, Amad runs into Jack Levy, who begs him not to go ahead with the attack and warns him that the whole plot was a government sting - Amad's friend and co-conspirator Charlie Chehab was an undercover CIA agent who was beheaded by the other terrorists when his cover was blown.
 Jack also admits to having an affair with Amad's mother.